-38 Article 16(1) Royal Court (Jersey) Law 1948.

-39 The Superior Number retains residual importance as the appellate tribunal where a petition of doléance is brought.

-40 Article 18 Royal Court (Jersey) Law 1948.

-(b) being more than 2 in number, are so divided in opinion with respect to any one or more of the matters specified in sub-paragraph (a) that the giving of a casting vote is necessary for the finding of a majority opinion."

-34 Sheldon v AG 1996 JLR Notes 19 overruling AG v Perron Royal Ct, November 10th, 1989, unreported.

-35 P.42.
-The comment in fact related to a decision on the law which after the 1948 reforms became the exclusive province of the Judge.
-Nevertheless, the observation demonstrates the limited ambit of the casing vote and remains instructive.

-36 See generally RCR 3/6.

-37 Jurats have to sit as set out in the 1948 Law unless an exception applies.
-Two Jurats are required for the Inferior Number in accordance with article 2 of the Loi (1862) sur la procédure devant la Cour Royale: "A l'avenir, dans toutes causes, le Nombre Inférieur ne sera composé que du Chef Magistrat et de 2 Jurés-Justiciers."
-This is also implied from article 15(4) of the Royal Court (Jersey) Law 1948.

-41 Such as the recent Alhamrani case, the trial of which lasted over 100 days.
+- 25 Sheldon v AG 1996 Jersey Law Reports (hereafter JLR or J&GLR) n.
+19, overruling AG v Perron Royal Ct, 10 November 1989, unreported. - 26 1847 Report of the Criminal Commissioners at 42.
+The comment in fact related to a decision on the law which after the 1948 reforms became the exclusive province of the judge.
+Nevertheless, the observation demonstrates the limited ambit of the casting vote and remains instructive. - 27 See generally RCR 2004 r.
+3/6. - 28 Jurats have to sit as set out in the 1948 Law unless an exception applies.
+Two Jurats are required for the Inferior Number in accordance with article 2 of the Loi (1862) sur la procédure devant la Cour Royale: 'A l'avenir, dans toutes causes, le Nombre Inférieur ne sera composé que du Chef Magistrat et de 2 Jurés-Justiciers.'
+This is also implied from article 15(4) of the Royal Court (Jersey) Law 1948. - 29 Article 16(1) of the Royal Court (Jersey) Law 1948. - 30 The Superior Number retains residual importance as the appellate tribunal where a petition of doléance is brought. - 31 Article 18 of the Royal Court (Jersey) Law 1948. - 32 Such as the recent Alhamrani case, the trial of which lasted over 100 days.
 Consideration had to be given to insurance cover being taken out so as to guard against the possibility of a Jurat becoming incapable of completing the trial.

-42 See p.31 of the 1847 Report of the Criminal Commissioners.
+achieve this, an amendment would, however, be required to article 2 of the Loi (1862) sur la procédure devant la Cour Royale which requires the current two-Jurat composition, although it should be noted that in earlier times, the requirement was for 'at least' two Jurats to sit in the Inferior Number.

-In civil cases the Judge and Jurats retire together to consider their decision, and there is no summing up as to the facts or law in open court.
+In civil cases the judge and Jurats retire together to consider their decision, and there is no summing up as to the facts or law in open court.
 As will be seen, this differs from the practice in Guernsey prior to various statutory reforms implemented in 2008 and also from the position in criminal trials in both Islands.